NiklasTiede/CheatSheet-Linux/README.md

 * * * * * directory/command >/dev/null 2>&1 # output redirected to dev/null
 ```

 The fields `a` to `e` are used to set up the time at which the script is triggered.
-Furthermore, you have to specifiy the scripts path.
+Furthermore, you have to specify the scripts path.

 | Field           | Possible Values | Syntax        | Description                |
 | --------------- | --------------- | ------------- | -------------------------- |